Bleskocvok/dyng/README.md

 # `dyng` - Dynamic Graph Layout

-The `dyng` library is a simple C++ library for creating dynamic graph layout.
+The `dyng` library is a simple C++ library for dynamic graph layout.

 ## Quick start